A criterion for sharpness in tree enumeration and the asymptotic number of triangulations in Kuperberg's G2 spider: Introduction

+It is interesting to view Conjecture \ref{conjecture} in a more general context, as an asymptotic enumeration problem in the combinatorial theory of rooted trees, where the functional equation \eqref{eqn-functional_equation} has a classical interpretation.
+A \textit{planar rooted tree} is an undirected acyclic graph, equipped with a distinguished node and an embedding in the plane (so that distinct subtrees dangling from the same node are ordered amongst themselves).
+Let $A(x)=1+\sum_{n\geq 1} a_n x^n$, where the $a_n$'s are arbitrary non-negative integers, and suppose that $B(x)=1+\sum_{n\geq 1} b_nx^n$ is related to $A(x)$ via~\eqref{eqn-functional_equation}.
+Then $b_n$ counts the number of planar rooted trees with $n+1$ nodes (including the root), such that for each $i\geq 1$, an internal node having $i$ children can be colored with one of $a_i$ distinct colors, and leaves are not colored.

-Our proof of Theorem \ref{thm-conjecture} will rely on several ideas that are far more general in their applicability than the case of the specific generating functions $A(x)$ and $B(x)$, and are of independent interest.
-Specifically, Conjecture \ref{conjecture} can be viewed as an asymptotic enumeration problem in the combinatorial theory of rooted trees, as \eqref{eqn-functional_equation} is a classic identity that encodes the recursive nature of these structures.
-In general, if $A(x)=1+\sum_{n\geq 1}a_nx^n$ and $B(x)=1+\sum_{n\geq 1}b_nx^n$ are ordinary generating functions, with radii of convergence $R>0$ and $r>0$ respectively, and they satisfy \eqref{eqn-functional_equation}, then the inequality $rB(r)\leq R$ holds if $a_n\geq 0$ for all $n\geq 1$ (see Lemma \ref{lemma-identity}).
-It is natural then to ask when equality holds.
-We address this question in Section \ref{section_2} and eventually arrive at a criterion for equality in the estimate $rB(r)\leq R$.
-A simplified version of this criterion reads as follows. \begin{theorem}[Criterion for sharpness, simplified version] With $A(x)$, $B(x)$, $R$, and $r$ as in the preceding paragraph, assume that $a_n\geq 0$ for all $n\geq 1$ and that $\text{gcd}\{n\geq 1: a_n > 0\}=1$.
+If $A(x)$ and $B(x)$ have radii of convergence $R>0$ and $r>0$, respectively, and they satisfy~\eqref{eqn-functional_equation}, then the inequality $rB(r)\leq R$ holds if $a_n\geq 0$ for all $n\geq 1$ (see Lemma \ref{lemma-identity}).
+It is natural then to ask when equality holds, namely when $rB(r)=R$.
+We address this question in Section~\ref{section_2} and derive a criterion for equality in the estimate $rB(r)\leq R$.
+A simplified version of this criterion reads as follows. \begin{theorem}[Criterion for sharpness, simplified version] With $A(x)$, $B(x)$, $R$, and $r$ as in the preceding paragraph, assume that $a_n\geq 0$ for all $n\geq 1$ and that $\operatorname{gcd}(\{n\geq 1: a_n > 0\})=1$.
 Then

-\end{theorem} Kuperberg's conjecture will follow from this criterion, since a formula from the character theory of Lie algebra representations will lead us to the preliminary estimate $b_n/7^n =\Theta (n^{-7})$ for the sequence $(b_n)$ in Conjecture \ref{conjecture} (see Section \ref{proof}).
-For the full criterion, including some technical details, see Theorem $\ref{thm-criterion}$ in Section \ref{section_2}.
+\end{theorem} Conjecture \ref{conjecture} follows from this criterion.
+Indeed, as we will see in Section \ref{proof}, a formula from the character theory of Lie algebra representations implies the estimate $b_n/7^n =\Theta (n^{-7})$ for the sequence $(b_n)$ in the conjecture.

-Another batch of concepts of general interest is the ``singularity analysis'' conducted in Section~\ref{sec-improved}, by which we study a new representation from \cite{Bostan} for the generating function $B(x)$ in Conjecture \ref{conjecture} and prove the remaining parts of Theorem \ref{thm-conjecture}.
-In particular, the fact that $rB(r)=R$ in this example leads to rather subtle analysis in the application of known methods -- namely the ``transfer theorems" of Flajolet and Odlyzko (see the \nameref{sec-appendix}) -- when compared to the more well-studied case of $rB(r)<R$.
-Example \ref{example_2} and the remark that follows it may further clarify this perspective.